T-vK/WhoLockedMe/README.md

 - option to close all handles responsible for keeping a device from ejecting
 - another tab that shows which process is responsible for blocking which port
 - option to force a process to stop listenting on a certain port
-- abstract the code and put it into useful functions or classes so that it can be easily used by other scripts

 #### Downloads
 [Downlaod compiled version](WhoLockedMe.exe?raw=true)